ccorcos/meteor-neo4j/README.md

 # Meteor Neo4j

 This package allows you to use the open-source graph database Neo4j with your Meteor project.
+You can use this package by itself or in tandem with [`ccorcos:any-db`](https://github.com/ccorcos/meteor-any-db).

 ## Installation and Setup